 If you do a lot of your shopping at grocery stores or department stores, the Blue Cash Preferred® Card from American Express is another tool to add to your arsenal of rewards cards.
 This card offers a valuable combination of tiered rewards along with the opportunity to pay down holiday shopping bills with zero interest.

 On the rewards side of the equation, you’ll earn 6 percent cash-back on your first $6,000 spent at U.S. supermarkets each quarter, 3 percent cash-back at U.S. gas stations and select department stores, and 1 percent cash-back on all other purchases.
 Obviously, these rewards can go far if you pick up gift cards or presents at grocery stores or shop at included department stores year-round.
 A $95 annual fee applies after the first year, and you can redeem your cash-back as statement credits on your account.

 Blue Cash Everyday® Card from American Express

 If you’re looking for a no-fee cash-back credit card with similar rewards to the Blue Cash Preferred® Card from American Express, the Blue Cash Everyday® Card from American Express is a smart alternative.
 This card comes with a $0 introductory annual fee.
 However, it offers a slightly lower earning structure in terms of rewards.

-- Holiday Perks: Earn 3 percent cash-back on your first $6,000 spent at U.S. supermarkets each year plus 1 percent back on all other purchases.
+Currently, you’ll earn 3% Cash Back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%), 2% Cash Back at U.S. gas stations and at select U.S. department stores, and 1 percent back on all other purchases.
 Cash back is received in the form of Reward Dollars that can be easily redeemed for statement credits.

 Amazon Prime Rewards Visa Card